gh0stKn1ght/MIST/README.md

  2. Install PIP
  3. Run installer.sh
 # Usage
 The usage is very simple: run `python launcher.py` and follow instructions.

+To login into Discord with Discord token see instructions in the 'login_with_token' file.